 (Update: Read PropertyQuoteDirect’s campaign to Change the Face of Landlords during the General Election)

 Unless you’ve been living under a rock you will know that the General Election is just a few months’ away, with political leaders already publicising their plans for the property and private rental sectors in the future.
-However, this General Election is proving very difficult to predict as this time around there are more parties vying for leadership than ever, which means […]
+However, this General Election is proving very difficult to predict as this time around there are more parties vying for leadership than ever, which means that landlords need to start preparing themselves for what could […]